About us – people forming a community

 I am American with more than 30 years in Mexico.
 My wife, Xochitl, is Mexican.

-As I have approached retirement age, living in Puerto Vallarta, my wife, Xochitl (“So-chill”) and I began thinking about our next step – a move to Tierra Alta.
-It is a 17 acre (7 hectare) tract of beautiful oak covered foothills on the edge of the Sierra Madres just a kilometer from the old trading town of El Tuito in Cabo Corrientes.
+As I approached retirement age, living in Puerto Vallarta, my wife, Xochitl (“So-chill”) and I began thinking about our next step – a move to Tierra Alta.
+It is a 17 acre (7 hectare) tract of beautiful oak covered foothills on the edge of the Sierra Madres just a mile from the old trading town of El Tuito in Cabo Corrientes.
 It won’t be a surprise if you have never heard of any of these places.
-That is a large part of their attraction for us.
+That was a large part of their attraction for us.

 Forming a Community

 But we must be practical.
 For us to live on this land we must attract a small community of clients to share the Tierra Alta property and become neighbors and owners.
 Partly because there are no signs of intrusion on the land (other than the basic road work), reaching out to other people to join Tierra Alta is a little like forming an early tribal group with no local precedents for civilized behavior on this property.

 Hence the importance of Rules & Regulations – our own “constitution”.